sattishv/perf-java-flamegraphs-profiling/README.md

 * The time window parameter adjusts the resolution of the time window that can be later used to create flamegraphs between to time points.
 For example, with a profiling time window of 20 seconds, flamegraphs will be plotted with 20 seconds increments.
 This parameters is tuned for a more real-time scenario.

-* To profile with a time window of 20 seconds with a frequency of 202 Hz, run:
+* To profile with a time window of 20 seconds (default is 30) with a frequency of 202 Hz (default is 303), run:
 ```
 bash profile.sh 20 202
 ```